Contact Us |

 English department or may be downloaded from this website.

-The Department encourages students to identify a research or creative topic late in their junior year, seek advice from a sponsoring faculty member, and then register for English 493 (Directed Reading) or English 494 (Senior Thesis Preparation) in the Fall and English 495 (Senior Thesis) in the Spring.
-Students will be evaluated by the supervising faculty at the end of the Fall semester and must receive approval to advance to English 495 in the Spring.
-Students who do not choose, or are not approved, to advance to the second semester will receive a letter grade for English 493 or 494 and terminate further work on the senior thesis.Note: Those students wanting to pursue a Spring-Fall option of their junior-senior year will need to complete the thesis application and register for 493 (Directed Reading) or 494 (Senior Thesis Preparation) in the spring semester of their junior year.
+The Department encourages students to identify a research or creative topic late in their junior year, seek advice from a sponsoring faculty member, and then register for ENGL 494 (Senior Thesis Preparation) in the Fall and ENGL 495 (Senior Thesis) in the Spring.
+Students will be evaluated by the supervising faculty at the end of the Fall semester and must receive approval to advance to ENGL 495 in the Spring.
+Students who do not choose, or are not approved, to advance to the second semester will receive a letter grade for ENGL 494 and terminate further work on the senior thesis.Note: Those students wanting to pursue a Spring-Fall option of their junior-senior year will need to complete the thesis application process, and register for 494 (Senior Thesis Preparation) in the spring semester of their junior year.
 Please see the Director of Undergraduate Studies (DUS) for deadlines if pursuing an alternative thesis timeline.
 In exceptional cases, where a student has already completed a directed reading to satisfy research requirements, s/he may write a thesis in one semester with permission from the faculty advisor and the DUS.Students admitted to Rice Undergraduate Scholars Program (RUSP) who wish to concurrently pursue a senior thesis in English may distribute some of their RUSP course credits in each semester toward English 493 (Directed Reading), English 494 (Senior Thesis Preparation), and English 495 (Senior Thesis).
 (Usually 1 credit for 493 or 494 and 3 credits for 495)

 Eligible undergraduates must have a GPA of 3.8 in prior English classes at time of application.
 Students must have completed five courses required for the Major, including English 200 and 300 or be enrolled in the latter at the time of application.
-Majors are encouraged to enroll in English 400 a semester before writing their thesis.
+Majors are encouraged to enroll in a English 400 level capstone non-creative writing course a semester before writing their thesis.

 While no specific page length governs thesis requirements, research projects will typically not be less than fifty pages excluding bibliography.
 The length of creative projects will be determined by the directing faculty on a case by case basis.

-Two copies of the final thesis must be submitted two weeks in advance of the deadline for submission of grades for degree candidates.
+Two copies of the final thesis must be submitted by the last day of final examinations for degree candidates.
 Samples are available for review in the English department.

 Students are encouraged to use the Minter Summer Scholar Program to further research toward a senior thesis.